kmsolomon/hide-job-posts/README.md

 ### Show/hide posts

-Beside each company name in the list of hidden companies, there are two buttons.
+Beside each company name in the list of hidden companies there are two buttons.
 The first button allows you to toggle between showing or hiding the posts from a company.
 Click it to change between show/hide.

 ### Remove company from the list

 Click the delete button (trash can icon) beside the company name to remove it from the list.
 This will also show any hidden posts from that company.

 Or if you want to remove all entries from the list, click the "Clear all" button.

-## Work in progress:

-- make it prettier (refactoring)

 ## Credit